kul-group/kulgroup-handbook/_docs/Effective Strategies/Productivity .md

 - Set the frequency of meetings based on the pace of research.
 You should meet with collaborators only when you have enough results to show and discuss.
 For outside collaborations, meeting once every ~3 weeks seems to be appropriate.
 - Meetings tend to use up all of their alloted time.
 It's usually better to set short meeting times and move quickly; 30 minute meetings are a good default when meeting with Ambar or students in the group.
 Less frequent meetings with collaborators may require 45 minutes or an hour.
 - Keep meetings small, it's very hard for large groups of people to be productive in meetings.
 Try to avoid large, unproductive meetings as much as possible.
+- Try to schedule meetings during your "C time" and avoid having meetings during your "A time"

 ### Work Sustainably
 It's important to ensure that your research effort is sustainable over the long term.
 It will take years to complete your degree, so you have to maintain healthy habits and steady effort over this period.
+- Prioritize your mental and physical health
 - Set reasonable goals for yourself
 - Keep a steady pace and take regular breaks during the day.
 Make sure you are taking appropriate time off, getting enough sleep, and have time to do stuff outside of work.
 - Make sure you have support within the group, department, or university.
 Its important to find people you can talk to when issues arise.
 Try to identify problems early and address them.